Thank you to Harper Collins for enabling me to review Lauren Child’s latest Ruby Redfort book Feel the Fear.

-Ruby Redfort is a smart, sassy and athletic thirteen year old girl with a large collection of slogan tee-shirts, who just so happens to be an undercover agent and master code breaker.
-Recruited at a very young age, she has dealt with wolves, super villians and now ghosts?
+Ruby Redfort is a smart, sassy and athletic thirteen-year-old girl with a large collection of slogan tee-shirts, who just so happens to be an undercover agent and master code breaker.
+Recruited at a very young age, she has dealt with wolves, super villains and now ghosts?

 Impossible things are happening in her hometown of Twinford, items disappearing from locked rooms and people walking across the sky.
 It is up to Ruby to figure out the mysteries of the birdman burglar and the case of the vanishing shoes, all whilst trying to pass her final agent test.

 Overall this was an enjoyable book, with only two things that bothered me (detailed below).